joeording3/enhanced-video-downloader-2024/README.md

 gunicorn --workers=4 --bind=0.0.0.0:<SERVER_PORT> server:create_app()
 ```

-Note: When using the CLI to start with `--gunicorn` or daemon/foreground mode, these settings are recorded and reused on `videodownloader-server restart` unless you provide explicit overrides.
+Note: When using the CLI to start with `--gunicorn` or daemon/foreground mode, these settings are
+recorded and reused on `videodownloader-server restart` unless you provide explicit overrides.
 Metadata is stored at `server/data/server.lock.json` alongside the lock file.

+CLI logging/output hygiene

+- CLI logs are plain text and printed to stderr to keep stdout clean for command output.
+- Default CLI verbosity is WARNING; pass `--verbose` to see INFO/DEBUG.
+- Server and Gunicorn logs are written as NDJSON to the active `LOG_FILE` path; when starting via
+  the CLI in Gunicorn mode, `accesslog` and `errorlog` are routed to that same file by default.

 ### Using Docker